nemo0622/pokeemerald-expansion/Seaglass README.md

 BUGS TO FIX:
 - In some battles, Dynamax is randomly called, freezing the game
     - search "monToSwitchIntoId" and "BtlController_HandleSwitchInAnim".
 Possible a pointer randomly directs to dynamax in double battles?
+- After double battle, Pokémon do not animate in following single battles

 ## KNOWN BUGS & PROBLEMS